 - 2.1 The Highways Agency is responsible for the national Strategic Road Network (SRN), primarily motorways and major trunk roads.
 Specifically within the plan area they are responsible for sections of the M62, A1(M) and A64.
-The M62 and A1(M) are three lane dual carriageways with grade separated junctions1.
+The M62 and A1(M) are three lane dual carriageways with grade separated junctions2.
 The A64(T) is an all purpose dual carriageway with grade separated junctions.
-No sections of the SRN within Selby District currently have regular weekday traffic congestion problems, however being a commuter route to the urban centres of West Yorkshire it suffers from the associated rush-hour effect. - 2.2 The cumulative impact of development in Selby District over the life of the plan (to 2028) also indicates impacts on sections of the SRN that are outside of the District - at Askham, Bishopthorpe, Heslington, Tadcaster and Wetherby.
-In many cases, further investigation works need to be carried out, and joint working arranged with adjacent LPAs.
-In addition various junctions may experience capacity issues - these are the A64, A1079, A19 and A162, and the M62 at junction 34.
-There is a crossboundary Technical Officers group that is addressing the A64(T). - 2.3 North Yorkshire County Council (NYCC) is responsible for the maintenance of all the other roads in the district (except privately owned roads).
+No sections of the SRN within Selby District currently have regular weekday traffic congestion problems, however being a commuter route to the urban centres of West Yorkshire it suffers from the associated rush-hour effect. - 2.2 The cumulative impact of development in Selby District over the life of the plan (to 2028) also indicates impacts on sections of the SRN that are outside of the District at Askham, Bishopthorpe, Heslington, Tadcaster and Wetherby.
+In addition various junctions may experience capacity issues these are the A64, A1079, A19 and A162, and the M62 at junction 34.
+There is a cross-boundary Technical Officers group that is addressing the A64(T).
+In many cases, further investigation works need to be carried out, and joint working arranged with adjacent LPAs Selby District Council commissioned its Highways Study in August 2014, to report in December 2014 which will inform the IDP and PLAN Selby when we come to determine precise numbers and locations of sites for new development. - 2.3 North Yorkshire County Council (NYCC) is responsible for the maintenance of all the other roads in the district (except privately owned roads).
 NYCC has funding available to support the general maintenance of roads, bridges and railways and various minor improvements to the transport infrastructure.
-Funding is also in place for safety initiatives and Community Transport schemes. - 2.3 The third Local Transport Plan (LTP3) has recently been adopted by NYCC.
+Funding is also in place for safety initiatives and Community Transport schemes. - 2.4 The third Local Transport Plan (LTP3) has recently been adopted by NYCC.
 The LTP3 covers the period from April 2011 to March 2016, and sets out what is hoped to be achieved in terms of the issues facing residents and visitors to the County, and what types of actions can be taken to achieve objectives.
-It also includes information as to how transport networks and services will be managed, maintained and improved and includes measures to monitor achievement efficiency and improve performance. - 2.4 The Highways Agency and North Yorkshire County Council are committed to partnership working with the Council, taking the form of early and continued involvement in the development of the Local Development Framework; contributing evidence and ensuring that development is centred on suitable location with appropriate infrastructure support.
-No strategic deficiency has been highlighted that cannot be accommodated through the planning process.
+It also includes information as to how transport networks and services will be managed, maintained and improved and includes measures to monitor achievement efficiency and improve performance. - 2.5 The Highways Agency and North Yorkshire County Council are

-1 A junction where vehicles joining and leaving the flow of traffic do so using slip roads.
+2 A junction where vehicles joining and leaving the flow of traffic do so using slip roads.